aswiniab/blog/_posts/2020-07-23-linear-regression-using-STATA.markdown

 ![codebook_date]({{site.baseurl}}/assets/img/codebook_date2.png)

 {% highlight ruby %}
-# as we are to perform time series analysis, indiacte that date is the time series time indicating
+# as we are to perform time series analysis, indicate that date is the time series variable and it has monthly data
-  variable and it has monthly data tsset date, monthly
+tsset date, monthly
 {% endhighlight %}
 We want to run ur analysis based on retuns of S&P500 index, instead of price levels.
 So the next step is to transform the spot and future prices into percentage returns.
-As commonly followed in academic finance reserch, we use continuesly compounded retruns (ie, logarithmic returns)for our analysis instead of simple returns
+As commonly followed in academic finance research, we use continuously compounded retruns (ie, logarithmic returns)for our analysis instead of simple returns simple return Ft (%)= 100* (F‐L.F)/L.F‐L continuesly compunded return ft (%)= 100* ln(F/L.F)

-{% highlight ruby %}
-simple return Ft (%)= 100* (F‐L.F)/L.F‐L
-continuesly compunded return ft (%)= 100* ln(F/L.F)
-{% endhighlight %}
 The summary statistics of futures and spot returns shows that the two return series are very similar in terms of mean, std dev, min and max, as expected from the economic theory.

 {% highlight ruby %}